 The funding vehicle – which was established by CrossBoundary Energy Access (CBEA) in partnership with PowerGen Renewable Energy, and is being supported with a USD 3 million results-based long-term senior loan from REPP – purchased eight existing mini-grids in Tanzania.
 PowerGen will continue to provide long-term customer and asset management services to the mini-grid customers.

-The pioneering business model means CBEA – which was set up in 2019 with investments from the Rockefeller Foundation and Ceniarth – has committed to acquire the mini-grids from PowerGen soon after completion.
+The pioneering business model means CBEA – which was set up in 2019 with investments from the Rockefeller Foundation and Ceniarth – committed to acquire the mini-grids from PowerGen soon after completion.
 The certainty of a long-term owner ready to acquire their projects enables PowerGen to develop and construct projects at scale, continually recycling its capital.

-As the operator, PowerGen will be incentivised to ensure the efficient operation of the sites and quality customer care via a base services fee with the potential for a performance bonus where the grids’ revenues exceed projections.
+As the operator, PowerGen is incentivised to ensure the efficient operation of the sites and quality customer care via a base services fee with the potential for a performance bonus where the grids’ revenues exceed projections.
 The agreement also includes a developer premium in the form of a share of the distributions from the portfolio.

 REPP’s USD 3m commitment in CBEA was arranged by the programme’s manager Camco Clean Energy.
 The platform previously provided early-stage funding assistance and support for PowerGen in 2016.

 In December 2020, CBEA open sourced its investment approach to mini-grids in Africa, which was developed with its strategic partners, including REPP.
 It is hoped that by open sourcing the approach, it will help accelerate universal access to electricity in Africa by unlocking access to the USD 1 trillion infrastructure capital markets that mini-grids need to scale.

 This white paper is the first key document released by CBEA, with term sheets and a template project finance model to follow in early 2023.